|

 the preparations are lengthy, adding to the prisoner's agonies, and it always

 causes a slow and cruel death.
-It is also dangerous to the staff involved.
+It is also dangerous to the staff and witnesses.

 Electrocution can cause a quick death when all goes well, but seems